The Road that Led to my Illness

 I woke up in the middle of the night and had an epiphany.
 The one thing that i hadn't really tried yet was a juice or water fast.
 By this point I was getting really skinny and was scared that I would loose too much weight and hadn't even considered it.
 I had known that a liquid diet was helping with symptoms, however the liquid elemental diet I was taking was full of chemicals, fake sugars, and overall terrible stuff to consume to help heal your body.
 It was giving my digestion a break from solids but was defenitely not healing my body.

 THE GERSON THERAPY - I googled " How to cure Crohn's Disease with Juice" while still laying in my hospital bed and came across the Juice Man.
 Then I found a guy named Paul Nison who cured himself from Crohn's on a raw fruit and vegetable diet.
 I then stumbled upon a documentary called the Gerson Miracle that night in the hospital, and it changed my life.
 I am actually getting chills now writing about this beautiful moment that saved my life...
-It was like I walked through a different door stepping into a whole new world that I had never heard about, and was honestly pissed that I was informed about.
+It was like I walked through a different door stepping into a whole new world that I had never heard about, and was honestly very angry that I had never hear about this.

 The next day I got the hell out of the hospital, went home, and spent a solid week learning about what the Gerson Therapy was and how it could help my condition.
 I then started learning about the healing powers of fruit and vegetable juice for ALL diseases, not just Crohn's disease.
 I pulled out my juicer, and started juicing.